Thank you to all of our classmates who sent in their photos from the HPHS69 Celebration. Many of them can be found on this website.

 John Zawadsky: John attended Hamilton Elementary School and continued at Highland Park High School through his sophmore year.
 He then moved to Wisconsin with his family, attending University of Wisconsin undergrad and law school.
 When Deborah Miller was tracking down classmates she found John's picture on Linked in.
 Although he looked very different than what she remembered from 50 plus year's ago, the eyes, the window to the soul, were the same.
 At the time of his death, John was married, and had four children and one grandchild.
 He was a principal at the Rinehart Law Firm:

 "John H. Zawadsky, who passed away on February 23, 2019, was the chair of Reinhart’s Labor and Employment Practice in our Madison office where he also led the firm’s Construction Industry group.
 For over three decades, John provided exceptional legal representation to a broad range of corporate clients involved in labor crises matters.
 His extensive experience and extraordinary knowledge of Labor and Employment matters earned him a well-deserved reputation as one of the most experienced traditional labor attorneys practicing in the nation."

 Ed Totland: We lost another classmate.
-Eddie Totland, a member of the class of '69 passed away June 2019.
-Ed had recently retired from St. Peter's Hospital where he had worked for many years, and previously had also worked at Robert Wood Johnson Hospital (Middlesex).
+Eddie Totland, a member of the class of '69, passed away June 2019.
+Ed had recently retired from St. Peter's Hospital where he had worked for many years.
 The words of love and sadness in losing Ed by his many friends on his Facebook page demonstrate how he was loved, and was so very special.